 Every Tasmanian can help protect our state from a fruit fly outbreak by following these simple guidelines

-Fruit fly was detected in northern Tasmania in January 2018.
-The Government, industry and the community have since worked hard to eradicate this pest.
+Fruit fly was detected in northern Tasmania in January 2018 and the Government, industry and the community have since worked hard to eradicate this pest.
 Part of the control and eradication actions included the declaration of temporary Control Areas and Infected Areas enforcing restrictions on host produce moving in and out of these areas.

-- To restrict movement of fruit fly and to protect markets for growers outside the affected area, Biosecurity Tasmania has established temporary Control Areas with a 15km minimum radius around initial detection points.
+- To restrict movement of fruit fly and to protect markets for growers outside the affected area, Biosecurity Tasmania has established a temporary Control Area with a 15 km minimum radius around the initial detection point.

-Host produce cannot move from inside a Control Area to outside without adhering to appropriate treatment protocols.
+Host produce cannot move from inside the Control Area to outside without adhering to appropriate treatment protocols.

-- To restrict movement of fruit fly and to protect markets for growers outside the affected area, Biosecurity Tasmania has established temporary Infected Areas with a 1.5km minimum radius around initial detection points.
+- To restrict movement of fruit fly and to protect markets for growers outside the affected area, Biosecurity Tasmania has established a temporary Infected Area with a 1.5 km minimum radius around the detection point at Lady Barron.

-Within these areas, conditions apply to the movement of fruit fly host produce, including home-grown, foraged and shop- bought produce, which cannot be moved outside these Infected Areas.
+Within this area, conditions apply to the movement of fruit fly host produce, including home-grown, foraged and shop-bought produce, which cannot be moved outside this Infected Area.

-This map shows the Control Areas in the north of the state and by clicking through you will also see the Infected Areas.
-If you live in or are travelling to these parts of Tasmania please abide by the following:
+This map shows the Control Area of the Furneaux Group of Islands, and by clicking through you will also see the map for the Infected Area at Lady Barron.
+If you live in or are travelling to the Furneaux Group of Islands please abide by the following:

-Do NOT move host produce from inside a Control Area to outside of a Control Area.
+Do NOT move host produce from inside the Control Area to outside of the Control Area.

-Do NOT move host produce from inside an Infected Area to outside of an Infected Area.
+Do NOT move host produce from inside the Infected Area to outside of the Infected Area.

-Obey all signs and use the quarantine disposal bins provided when leaving the Control Areas.
+Obey all signs and use the quarantine disposal bins provided when leaving the Control Area.

 Be on the lookout for signs of fruit fly and report suspect produce to Biosecurity Tasmania on 6165 3774.

-Living in a Control Area or Infected Area
+Living in the Control Area or Infected Area

-Do I live in a Control Area or Infected Area?
+Do I live in the Control Area or Infected Area?

-detailed Control Areas map on the LIST (Land Information System Tasmania).
-Maps of Control Areas and Infected Areas can be found in the formal
+The Control Area encompasses the entire Furneaux Group of Islands.
+Maps of the Control Area and the Infected Area can be found in the formal

 declaration documents, in this